 We only repair existing fencing in specific circumstances.
-You may carry out small repairs or replace the current fence exactly ‘like for like’.
 If you wish to replace an existing fence with something different, or erect a new fence, you must get our permission and comply with local authority planning regulations.
 Just contact us to explain what you wish to do.
 You’ll have to accept these conditions.

 If you’re arranging your own fencing you might find the 'How To' guides from fencing material suppliers useful, and you can find reputable fencing trades approved by Kent County Council.

 Some tenants, who are unable to carry out necessary fencing work themselves, may qualify for help from voluntary organisations in Kent.
 Housing Care, an information service for older people, has more information.

 Here are the questions we are most often asked about fences.